aws-amplify/amplify-cli/packages/amplify-graphql-transformer-core/Readme.md

 The `GraphQLTransform` class implements a single `transform()` function that when invoked parses the document, walks the AST, and when a directive such as **@model** is found invokes any relevant transformers.
 In this case the transformers were defined for you but the code is structured to make writing custom transformers as simple as possible.
-The output of the above code is a full CloudFormation document that defines DynamoDB tables, an Elasticsearch cluster, a lambda function to stream from DynamoDB -> Elasticsearch, an AppSync API, AppSync data sources, CRUD resolvers (create, update, delete, get, list, search), resolvers that implement connections between types stored in different DynamoDB tables, a number of minimally scoped IAM roles,
+The output of the above code is a full CloudFormation document that defines DynamoDB tables, an OpenSearch cluster, a lambda function to stream from DynamoDB -> OpenSearch, an AppSync API, AppSync data sources, CRUD resolvers (create, update, delete, get, list, search), resolvers that implement connections between types stored in different DynamoDB tables, a number of minimally scoped IAM roles,